brainboxdotcc/DPP/docpages/05_example_programs.md

 * \subpage music-and-audio
 * \subpage misc

 Is the example you are looking for missing from these sections?
-Pop over to our [discord server](https://discord.com/dpp) and let us know what you need...
+Pop over to our [Discord server](https://discord.com/dpp) and let us know what you need...
 Or, even better, if you know how to do something and want to contribute an example of your own, just submit a PR!